skellis46/slipbox/pressure, stress and strain - the body in time.md

 {**.rom**}

+In this next part I'm going to draw heavily on the writing of Roman Krznaric, who describes himself as a "public philosopher."
+In particular, I'm using some of the ideas he presents in his book _The Good Ancestor_ (2021), and I want to acknowledge just how inspiring that writing has been for me.

+{**.salk**}

-In his recent book _The Good Ancestor_ (2021) the self-described public philosopher -- Roman Krznaric -- writes about Jonas Salk. {**salk.jpg**} Salk was an American virologist most famous for one thing: the development of the polio vaccine in the 1950s.
+Krznaric writes about Jonas Salk.
+Salk was an American virologist most famous for one thing: the development of the polio vaccine in the 1950s.
 Salk refused to patent the vaccine so it would be a gift to humanity, and he also said that the most important question we must ask ourselves is this:

 {**ONE space LEFT**}